Bobby Witt Jr. Player Props: Royals vs. Diamondbacks

-The Kansas City Royals, including Bobby Witt Jr. (.326 batting average in his past 10 games), battle starter Tommy Henry and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. and his .500 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Angels.
+In his last game he had a hitless showing (0-for-4) against the Diamondbacks.

 Bobby Witt Jr. Game Info & Props vs. the Diamondbacks